dstnbrkr/componentkit/_docs/build-collectionview-using-componentkit.md

 As you can see above we pass a constrained size every time a changeset is enqueued, this constrained size is used internally to layout the components and compute their final size.
 The form of the constrained size is: {% raw  %}`{{minWidth, minHeight},{maxWidth, maxHeight}}`{% endraw %}.
 In the above code the width of the component layout will have to be 50pt while the height will depend on the content.

-Let's see how we can use the computed component sizes with our `UICollectionViewFlowLayout`, let's also assume that our view controller is the delegate of the flow layout.
+Let's see how we can use the computed component sizes with our `UICollectionViewFlowLayout`, assuming that our view controller is the delegate of the flow layout.

 We will size each item so that it matches the size of their computed component.